 - When did you begin feeling like this?

 - Have you thought about getting help?

 - How can I best support you right now?

 When a crisis hits, you don’t always have time to do your research or react.
-If you or a loved one needs to talk to someone about suicide right away, call the national suicide prevention lifeline at 1-800-273-8255.
+If you or a loved one needs to talk to someone about suicide right away, dial 988 to reach the national suicide and crisis lifeline.